 The policy requires that notice of a proposed related person transaction be provided to our legal department prior to entry into such transaction.
 If our legal department determines that such transaction is a related person transaction, the proposed transaction will be submitted to our Audit Committee for consideration.
 Under the policy, our Audit Committee may approve only those related person transactions that are in, or not inconsistent with, our best interests and the best interests of our stockholders.
-In the event that we become aware of a related person transaction that has not been previously reviewed, approved or ratified under the policy and that is ongoing or is completed, the transaction will be submitted to the Audit Committee so that it may determine whether to ratify, rescind or terminate the related person transaction.
+In the event that we become aware of a related person transaction will be submitted to submitted to the Audit Committee so that it may determine whether to ratify, rescind or terminate the related person transaction.